Carpal tunnel syndrome

-Carpal tunnel syndrome (CTS) is a relatively common condition where a nerve (the median nerve) is squashed as it passes through a short tunnel at the wrist.
+Carpal tunnel syndrome is a common condition affecting the median nerve as it passes through a narrow tunnel in the wrist.

-The carpal tunnel contains the tendons that bend the fingers and thumb as well as the nerve.
+The carpal tunnel is made up of the bones of your wrist, called carpals, and a thick ligament.
+The tunnel contains the tendons that bend your fingers and thumb as well as the median nerve.

 What causes carpal tunnel syndrome?

 This condition can appear without any apparent reason, however, your risk of developing carpal tunnel syndrome can increase if you have:

 - a job that involves repetitive activity involving your hand

 The main way carpal tunnel syndrome is diagnosed is by a healthcare professional examining your wrist and hand.
 As the symptoms of carpal tunnel syndrome are similar to other conditions, they may assess other areas of the body, particularly the neck.

 Nerve conduction studies can also be performed but are not essential to make a diagnosis.